-money for its credit repair services before fully performing those services," and "consumers complained that Hargrave & Associates was misrepresenting its credit repair services and requested refunds;" e) "Hargrave & Associates promised that everyone who applied for a credit card would be approved for a credit card with a credit limit of at least \$500;" f) "[a]fter telling consumers that they had been approved for a credit card, Hargrave & Associates required consumers to pay a fee before Hargrave & Associates would issue the credit card;" and g) she was "aware that instead of a credit card consumers would receive a letter from New Horizons inviting them to accept New Horizon's offer to transfer the balance of their old \$500 debt owed to Hargrave & Associates onto a New Horizon's MasterCard."
-Moreover, in June 2006, the president of the BBB of Northeast Florida notified H&A that representations on its Web site were problematic and suggested modifications, however, H&A did not make the suggested changes and continued to mislead consumers.
-That Latrese Hargrave had the ability to control the corporate Defendant and participated in and had knowledge of its deception is
+garnishments, collections, judgments, and charge-offs; 102 d) "Hargrave & Associates requested or received money for its credit repair services before fully performing those services," 103 and prior to the FTC filing its Complaint, "consumers complained to Hargrave & Associates that it was misrepresenting its credit repair services and requested refunds;" 104 e) "Hargrave & Associates promised that everyone who applied for a credit card would be approved for a credit card with a credit limit of at least \$500;" 105 f) "[a]fter telling consumers that they had been approved for a credit card, Hargrave & Associates required consumers to pay a fee before Hargrave & Associates would issue the credit card," 106 and g) she was "aware that instead of a credit card consumers would receive a letter from New Horizons inviting them to accept New Horizon's offer to transfer the balance of their old \$500 debt owed to Hargrave & Associates onto a New Horizon's MasterCard.
+Moreover, in June 2006, the president of the BBB of Northeast Florida notified H&A that representations on its Web site were problematic and suggested modifications, however, H&A did not make the

-&lt;sup>104 Ex.
+103 Ex.
 69 [LH Admissions] #37-38.
 See also, Ex.
 68 [H&A Admissions] #41-42.

 Ex.
 69 [LH Admissions] #80.
 See also, Dkt.
 No. 6, Ex.
 1, Att.
-EE (copies of complaints consumers filed with the Ohio Office of Attorney General and Defendant Latrese Hargrave responses to those complaints) and Attachment HH (copies of complaints consumers filed with the Better Business Bureau ("BBB") regarding the corporate Defendants' credit card that the BBB forwarded to the corporate Defendant and Latrese Hargrave and Kevin Hargrave's responses to those complaints.).
+EE (copies of complaints consumers filed with the Ohio Office of Attorney General and Latrese Hargrave's responses to those complaints) and Attachment HH (copies of complaints consumers filed with the BBB regarding the H&A's credit card that the BBB forwarded to Defendants and Latrese Hargrave and Kevin Hargrave's responses to those complaints.).